Presentation for Children - Text, Photos, Film Clips

 The Chaplin films owned by Roy Export, all those made by Chaplin from 1918 onwards (except A Countess from Hong Kong), may only be accompanied by Chaplin’s full symphonic score, either played live by an orchestra or on the film’s actual soundtrack.
 For the rights to screen one of these films in your school, please contact:

-CRITERION/JANUS FILMS for the USA.
+CRITERION/JANUS FILMS for the UK, the USA and English-speaking Canada.

 Brian Belovarac - firstname.lastname@example.org